For Mac and Windows

 How can I add my own analysis code?
 Is there a plugin API?

-beaTunes is written in a way that makes it possible to easily add custom analysis tasks, inspections and background themes.
+beaTunes is written in a way that makes it possible to easily add custom components and inspections.
 Some more info can be found in the beaTunes plugin API section.
-Please contact us via email with any questions you might have.
+Please contact me via the support forum with any questions you might have.

 Analysis takes a long time.
 Is this because beaTunes is written in Java?

 If beaTunes was written in assembler, analysis would probably be faster.
-Chances are, that beaTunes would also crash much more often.
-Contrary to common perception the speed of Java has caught up quite a bit compared to early versions from almost ten years ago.
-Pretty much every recent benchmark that compares Java with C or C++ has concluded that Java is typically 2-3 times slower than C and in many cases as fast as C++ or faster.
+Chances are, that beaTunes would also crash more often.
+Contrary to common perception, the speed of Java has caught up quite a bit compared to early versions from more than fifteen years ago.
+Pretty much every recent benchmark that compares Java with C or C++ has concluded that Java is typically a little slower than C and in many cases almost as fast as C++.
 This means that nowadays mainly the code quality determines whether a C implementation is faster than a Java implementation.

 So the answer is no. In fact the first step of the analysis is the decoding of the compressed audio file (mp3, aac, etc) into raw audio data.
-During this step beaTunes uses the native QuickTime or CoreAudio libraries.
-Additionally there are some other analysis steps that are done natively to take advantage of special hardware capabilities.
+During this step beaTunes uses the mostly native SampledSP libraries.
+Additionally, there are some other analysis steps like FFT that are done natively to take advantage of special hardware capabilities.